videolan/x265/doc/reST/threading.rst

 for data locking.
 If a job becomes blocked, the work function is expected to drop that job so the worker thread may go back to the pool and find more work.

+On Windows, the native APIs offer sufficient functionality to discover the NUMA topology and enforce the thread affinity that libx265 needs, but on POSIX systems it relies on libnuma for this functionality.
+If your target POSIX system is single socket, then building without libnuma is a perfectly reasonable option, as it will have no effect on the runtime behavior.
+On a multiple-socket system, a POSIX build of libx265 without libnuma will be less work efficient, but will still function correctly.
+You lose the work isolation effect that keeps each frame encoder from only using the threads of a single socket and so you incur a heavier context switching cost.

 Wavefront Parallel Processing
 =============================